Lyndsay Woolridge, Graduate Student – PhD 5

 –––

-Katrina-Ray Villeneuve, Gradutate Student – PhD 2
+Katrina-Ray Villeneuve, Graduate Student – PhD 4

-[email protected]
+Katrina-Ray.Villeneuve@ontariotechu.ca

-Katrina is a third-year Forensic Psychology PhD candidate working under the supervision of Dr. Amy Leach in The Lie Lab.
+Katrina is a fourth-year Forensic Psychology PhD candidate working under the supervision of Dr. Amy Leach in The Lie Lab.
 For her Doctoral thesis, she is examining the prevalence and impact of apologies within the criminal justice system.
 Katrina’s other research interests include the use of interpreters in police interviews.

 Katrina’s MSc research titled “Short on Time: The Effect of Exposure Length on Deception Detection Accuracy” examined cognitive processes underlying decision-making (ie., how exposure time affects deception detection).